Cshooltz/Data-Editor-App/README.md

 The execution of my code in this project relies almost exclusively on initialization code (overriding the virtual `_ready()` function) and Godot signals (events), which allows Godot to suspend updating the UI when the user is not interacting with it.
 The UI itself is almost entirely hand-built using Godot's UI nodes (nodes that inherit from the Control class).

 Outside of Godot, I rely on Nuget packages for implementing common functionality.
 For example, I use Newtonsoft's Json.NET library for JSON parsing and serialization.
 I have also created a namespace for my personal non-application-specific code library, which I have dubbed SparkLib.

+## Directory Structure
+- The `app` directory contains all of the application specific code and scene files.
+This is the meat of the program
+- I intend to use `docs` for supporting documentation for the application as needed, but I haven't used it yet.
+Might just remove it
+- `library` is where I am storing non-application specific code that I will potentially reuse accross applications
+- `resources` is for storing resources and assets.
+For this application, that will mostly just include fonts, icons, and themes.
+Note that in here you will see a lot of `*.import` verions of files.
+Those are used my Godot to keep track of the import settings for each asset.
+- `project.godot` is the file the defines this repository as a Godot project, and contains all relevant project-specific configuration settings